EasyTestTeam/EasyTest/ReadMe.txt

 3.With advanced Response Mapping technology, you can add check points by just clicking.
 4.Provides easy-to-read reports and logs in HTML/XML format.
 5.Provides a command line interface and XML based outputs for integration into existing continuous integration systems 6.Cross platform.
-Supports Windows XP/Windows 7/Linux 7.Free.
+Supports Windows XP/Windows 7/Linux.(Only provide MS Windows package by now) 7.Free.
 Yes, it's free!